Written evidence submitted by the National Network of Parent Carer Forums

 Research shows that coproduction can bring out positive solutions to the many difficulties faced by families caring for a child with SEND.

-Parent Carers Forums have told us that their experience of coproduction at this time can differ both within their Local Authority and across local authorities and areas.
+Parent Carers Forums have told us that their experience of coproduction during the Pandemic can differ both within their Local Authority and across local authorities and areas.
 There appears to be a postcode lottery where some forums have had little or no contact from their LAs and/or CCGs.

 We understand that coproduction can be difficult at the best of times however; it appears that some forums are not receiving information from their local authority or CCG to share with families whereas other forums experiences have been more positive.

 We would like the Government to reinforce the message to Local Authorities and other partners on the need to co-produced solutions for home educationand their response to the Covid 19 Pandemic more widely.

-The NNPCF would request that Local Areas work in partnership with their local Parent Carer forum to discuss and agree how key supported can be maintained at this time e.g. virtual meetings, telephone contact.
+The NNPCF would request that Local Areas work in partnership with their local Parent Carer forum to discuss and agree local home education policy for children and young people with SEND.